aclao89/Spotify/README.md

 I have been a Spotify subscriber for over 10 years; I became curious of my music preferences and listening habits.
 Althought I did not need to do this analysis to determine that I love to listen to comedy/horror podcasts such as [Last Podcast on the Left](https://www.lastpodcastontheleft.com/) or upcoming hip-hop/R&B Canadian duo [Manila Grey](https://www.manilagrey.com/), I felt it would be a fun project to learn about Spotify API and their developer platform.

 Tools used: Jupyter Notebook with data manipulation libraries and Tableau Public for data visualizations.

+### Step 1:
+Request your copy of Spotify data using this [link](https://www.spotify.com/us/account/privacy/).
+Scroll down to request your data and confirm the request via your email (registered with Spotify).
+It may take a while to receive your data; check your email for the download link.

+### Step 2: